SECURITY/POLICE RESOURCES

 The Fort Worth Police Department has specific officers dedicated to serve East Lancaster Avenue and surrounding areas in specialty positions, as noted below:

-Homeless Liaison Officers can assist with issues with homeless people on your property.
-You can call these officers directly for any concerns:
+Homeless Liaison Officers can assist with issues with homeless or vagrancy issues on your property.
+You can contact these officers directly for any concerns:

 Neighborhood Patrol Officers (NPOs), can help deal with crime trends, but they often depend on details from property and business owners.
-We encourage property and business owners to get to know their NPO.
-Names and phone numbers for East Lancaster Avenue NPOs are:
+We encourage property and business owners to get to know their NPO and keep in contact.
+Names and phone numbers for East Lancaster Avenue NPOs by address range are:

 The Criminal Trespass Affidavit Program allows property owners/representatives and the Fort Worth Police Department to work together to reduce criminal activities on their property.
 The Fort Worth Police Department is authorized to remove or arrest persons found on the property provided a Criminal Trespass Affidavit is on file.
 To enroll in this program, click this document link and follow the steps listed within the document.